Splat the Net: Radiance Fields with Splattable Neural Primitives: Applications

 To smoothly adapt the relighting application to our neural representation, we incorporate a per-primitive color network field, where the light direction is computed relative to the center of each primitive.

-\paragraph{Dataset and Training Setup} We evaluate our conduct relighting application using datasets provided by~\citep{bi2024gs3,kang2019learning}, including: (1) rendered images of synthetic NeRF scenes, and (2) rendered images of real captures. \paragraph{Results} We show relighting results in~\refFig{relit}.
+\paragraph{Dataset and Training Setup} We conduct relighting application on One-Light-at-a-Time (OLAT) datasets provided by~\cite{bi2024gs3,kang2019learning}, including: (1) rendered images of synthetic NeRF scenes, and (2) rendered images of real captures. \paragraph{Results} We show relighting results in~\refFig{relit}.
 Our relighting strategy can achieve decent image-based rendering without requiring intrinsic properties, capturing specular reflection (\textit{fabrics} example provided in~\refFig{relit}) and complex self-shadowing (refer to \textit{hotdog} in~\refFig{relit} and \textit{lego} scene in~\refFig{teaser}).